-Miami megadonor Stephen Bittel can add a new job to his resume: State Democrats elected him Saturday chairman of the Florida Democratic Party.
+Miami megadonor Stephen Bittel can add a new job to his resume: State Democrats elected him chairman of the Florida Democratic Party on Saturday.

 Bittel handily won the election against four challengers, taking 614 weighted votes, or 55 percent of the vote.
 In fact the other four in the race received 507 votes combined.